 In this case, the controller’s signature is more like a rubber stamp that could be used by anyone.
 This is an example where there is no control activity, just the appearance of one.

-So, what if something happens in this case?
+So, what if an incident occurs in this case?
 The controller would say they approved it and followed the letter of the law.
 But, they didn’t follow the spirit of the law.
 That creates risk for an auditor who’s given an opinion that everything is fine and then says that the control activity is working appropriately.

 When something bad happens, like somebody committing fraud or stealing millions of dollars from the company, this control failed.
 That reflects badly on the auditors, as well as the company, and creates audit risk, because investors expect the audit opinion to be valid.
 There’s conflict and anxiety here from both sides, and you can see why.